makrai/notes/koto2011-interpretb-summ-meta.md

   * summaries evaluated via crowd-sourcing (Amazon MTurk) and expert (in-house)
     * ultimately base all of their findings on the expert annotations, as they found the crowd-sourced annotations to be highly inconsistent
-  * their annotation scheme is difficult for crowd-workers, as they are asked to judge all four dimensions after reading an article and a system-generated summary.
-Consistency (faithfulness) is found to be particularly difficult (and subjective)
+  * their annotation scheme is difficult for crowd-workers, as they are asked to judge all four dimensions after reading an article and a system-generated summary
+    * Consistency (faithfulness) is found to be particularly difficult (and subjective)
   * Maynez+ (2020) have attempted to ease the annotation burden by asking crowd-workers to highlight unfaithful spans in the summary
-  * Assessing relevance without a ground-truth summary is also hard, as it requires crowd-workers to implicitly construct their own summary of the article.
-The second reason is that there is no quality control to verify the quality of the annotations, which means they may be potentially unreliable
+  * Assessing relevance without a ground-truth summary is also hard, as it requires crowd-workers to implicitly construct their own summary
+    * The second reason is that there is no quality control to verify the quality of the annotations, which means they may be potentially unreliable
 * we use
   * resource released by Maynez+ (2020) to study faithfulness, and use
   * the customized Direct Assessment framework (Graham+ 2015) to collect judgmnt